tcltk/tcl/doc/markdown/Method.md

         void **newClientDataPtr);
 ```

-The *interp* argument gives a place to write an error message when the attempt to clone the object is to fail, in which case the clone procedure must also return TCL\_ERROR; it should return TCL\_OK otherwise.
+The *interp* argument gives a place to write an error message when the attempt to clone the object is to fail, in which case the clone procedure must also return [TCL\_ERROR][catch]; it should return [TCL\_OK][catch] otherwise.
 The *oldClientData* field to a Tcl\_CloneProc gives the value from the method being copied from, and the *newClientDataPtr* field will point to a variable in which to write the value for the method being copied to.

 # Reference count management